 Skip to main content

-This guide will help you get started with the SolixDB GraphQL API and make your first request to query Solana DeFi data.
+This guide will help you get started with the SolixDB API and make your first request to query Solana DeFi data.

 Prerequisites